FELIPEACASTRO/finops-aws-bdr/replit.md

 ## Overview

 FinOps AWS BDR is an enterprise-grade serverless solution for intelligent AWS cost analysis, usage monitoring, and optimization recommendations.
-This Python application, designed to run as an AWS Lambda function, aims to transform into a world-class FinOps product, offering comprehensive financial analysis, operational monitoring, and optimization insights for AWS environments.
-Key capabilities include multi-period cost analysis, EC2/Lambda operational insights, and integration with AWS Compute Optimizer for right-sizing recommendations and ROI analysis.
+This Python application, designed to run as an AWS Lambda function, is now a **world-class FinOps product** offering comprehensive financial analysis, operational monitoring, and optimization insights for AWS environments across **253+ services**.

 ## User Preferences